captainbrosset/patrickbrosset.com/content/articles/2023-01-17-web-storage.md

 ### How much do I get?

+As said earlier, an origin can store up to 5MB of local storage and 5MB of session storage.
+Other storage options are managed by the Quota Manager, and the rest of this section will focus on those only.

 Browsers are free to do whatever they want here.
 How much they give you has changed over the years, and will probably keep changing.

 It's also very hard to find up to date information about this.
 The [information on MDN](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria) doesn't seem up to date or correct (I filed an [issue](https://github.com/mdn/content/issues/23557) about it).
 The most up to date reference on this topic is [this web.dev article](https://web.dev/storage-for-the-web/).